A guide to the best Southern Spain Halloween traditions.

 Another ghost to inhabit the walls is known as Lagarto Terrible (Terrible Lizard).
 He is supposed to be the ghost of a prisoner who died of starvation in the castle’s dungeon.

-For those who dare, book your stay here.
+For those who dare, book your stay here and pair this with a Jaen Legend and Mysteries night tour.

 3. Granada City Council